 This visionary bill reinvests our taxpayer dollars in a new vision of public safety—a vision that allows all communities to finally breathe free.
 The Hudson BREATHE Act is co-authored by members of the Hudson-Catskill Housing Coalition and Citizens of Hudson.

-Tiffany Garriga, 2nd Ward Alderwoman, Introduced the Hudson Breathe Act of 2020 During the Common Council Legal Committee Meeting (September 23, 2020)
+Hudson Alderwoman Tiffany Garriga Introduced the Hudson Breathe Act of 2020 During the Common Council Legal Committee Meeting (September 23, 2020)

 qvgHJ6nK_400x400.jpg